mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md.md

 IRR registry software is RECOMMENDED to make the `src-members` attribute mandatory on all new as-set/route-set objects, and MAY make it required when modifying existing objects.

+This may appear to conflict with the [section on resolving](#resolving), which says IRR software must not consider `(mp-)members` when `src-members` is present.
+However, that section is about resolving a query on IRR data, this section is about processing object creation and modification in software that is authoritative for the IRR registry.

 Example of a valid object\: